smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 # INNER JOINS

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The **INNER JOIN** selects records from two tables given a join condition.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The INNER JOIN selects records from two tables given a join condition.
 This type of join requires a comparison operator to combine rows from the participating tables based on a common field(s) in both tables.
 Because of this, **INNER JOINS** act as a filter criteria.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can use both **equi-join** and **theta-join** operators between the joining fields.
-An **equi-join** is a type of join in which the join condition is based on equality between the values of the specified columns in the two tables being joined.
-A **theta-join**, on the other hand, is a type of join in which the join condition is based on a comparison operator other than equality.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can use both equi-join and theta-join operators between the joining fields.
+An equi-join is a type of join in which the join condition is based on equality between the values of the specified columns in the two tables being joined.
+A theta-join, on the other hand, is a type of join in which the join condition is based on a comparison operator other than equality.

 ---------------------------------------------------------------------------------